pkadangotte/Logistics_Multi_Agents_Strands/DEMO.md

 - Explore queries 7-9 (Approval) for workflow management

 ### **Advanced Scenarios**
-- Use queries 10-12 (Orchestration) for complex multi-agent workflows
+- Use queries 11-13 (Orchestration) for complex multi-agent workflows
-- Try queries 13-15 (Cross-Agent) for advanced coordination
+- Try queries 14-16 (Cross-Agent) for advanced coordination
-- Use Custom mode (C) to test your own logistics scenarios
+- Use Custom mode (100) to test your own logistics scenarios
+- Toggle streaming (200) to see responses with/without animated spinner
+- Switch models (300) to compare qwen2.5:3b (fast) vs 7b (powerful)

 ### **System Testing**
 - Test error handling with invalid requests